AI for Internal Finance Teams — Free webinar on using Claude/AI for variance commentary. June 4, 11 am AEST. Register now →

 2. ABN Validation

-The ATO’s ABN Lookup service allows real-time validation of supplier ABNs.
-For Australian businesses, paying a supplier without a valid ABN can affect your ability to claim input tax credits on the associated GST.
-It can also be a signal of a fraudulent or non-existent supplier entity.
+The ATO’s ABN Lookup allows real-time validation of supplier ABNs.
+For Australian businesses, paying a supplier with an inactive or cancelled ABN can affect your ability to claim input tax credits - and it can also be a signal you’re dealing with a fraudulent or non-existent entity.

 3. MYOB and Xero Integration Depth